narengan/cis/cli/cli-tls.md

    `ibmcloud cis certificates DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME] [-o, --output OUTPUT_FILE]`

 ### OPTIONS
    `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    `-o, --output OUTPUT_FILE`  (Optional) Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, outputs the result to terminal.

 #### Output Table Columns:
    * Type